elghemary/farah/content/posts/The Core of the Simplex Method.md

 featureImage: disqus-hero.jpg
 ---

 Imagine you're a computer Scientist tasked to optimize a real-life problem.
 You know that the best way to find the optimal solution is to use the simplex method.
 As a mathemathics undergraduate, this is how I first encountered the simplex method, and I was stressed out and overwhelmed by the sheer amount of complicated calculations involved.
 It didn't make any sense, and I found it difficult to use it for solving real-life Problems.

 However, everything changed when I started visualizing the calculations in terms of vectors and planes that everything click into place.
 In this Article, I want to share my understading of the simplex method, and show how to think about it in an ituitive way.
 Whether you're a fellow math student or a math enthousiast looking to deeping your understanding of optimization.

->"Linear Programming is a generalization of Linear Algebra.
+>Linear Programming is a generalization of Linear Algebra.
 It is capable of handling a variety of problems, ranging from ﬁnding schedules for airlines or movies in a theater to distributing oil from reﬁneries to markets.
-The reason for this great versatility is the ease at which constraints can be incorporated into the model" by Steven J. Miller (2007) An Introduction to Linear Programming."
+The reason for this great versatility is the ease at which constraints can be incorporated into the model" by Steven J. Miller (2007) An Introduction to Linear Programming.

 Many real-life problems can be formulated as linear porgrams, hence LPs are a mathematical modeling technique in which the objective is to maximize or minimize a certain output.
 For example, maximizing the profit of a certai company or minimizing the cost and the time of producing a certain product.

 let's take an example of a linear program and build our explanation on it :

 ![](https://latex.codecogs.com/svg.image?%7Bmax%7D%5C%20z%20=%20x_1%20&plus;%202x_2%20%5C%5C%7B%5C%20%5C%20%5C%20%5C%20%7D%20s.t%5C%20%5C%20%5C%20%5C%20%20x_1%20%5Cleq%203,%5C%5C%7B%5C%20%5C%20%5C%20%5C%20%5C%20%5C%20%5C%20%5C%20%5C%20%5C%20%5C%20%7Dx_1%20&plus;%20x_2%20%5Cleq%205,%5C%5C%7B%5C%20%5C%20%5C%20%5C%20%5C%20%5C%20%5C%20%5C%20%5C%20%5C%20%5C%20%7Dx_1,x_2%20%5Cgeq%200)

 To make sure that our model is indeed a linear program, it should verify this three conditions:
 	*All variables are continuous
 	*The objective and constraints are linear
 	*there is single objective maximize or minimise not both